jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 Platform to provide endpoint management\-like functionality.
 On the response side, Upstream has been focused on expanding our capabilities by building end\-to\-end response processes and documentation such as playbooks and cross\-functional collaborations.
-In 2023, Upstreams vSOC expanded its cross\-functional impact by deepening integration with SIEM and SOAR partners to ensure wide organizational visibility and effective shift\-left remediation.
+In 2023, Upstream’s vSOC expanded its cross\-functional impact by deepening integration with SIEM and SOAR partners to ensure wide organizational visibility and effective shift\-left remediation.
-Upstreams vSOC
+Upstream’s vSOC
- 2024 Upstream Security Ltd. All Rights Reserved
+© 2024 Upstream Security Ltd. All Rights Reserved
 128
 ENHANCING VSOC INVESTIGATIONS WITH GENAI
 In 2023, Upstream introduced an advanced GenAI\-powered query layer into the Upstream V\-XDR platform.
-These new capabilities support vSOC teams and enable them to think outside of the box and effectively analyze massive amounts of data across multiple sources, detect patterns, filter incident alerts, and automate investigations.
+These new capabilities support vSOC teams and enable them to think “outside of the box” and effectively analyze massive amounts of data across multiple sources, detect patterns, filter incident alerts, and automate investigations.
-With todays vSOC challenged to handle large\-scale risks, GenAI helps draw insights by querying the data with simple natural language Processing (NLP) questions.
+With today’s vSOC challenged to handle large\-scale risks, GenAI helps draw insights by querying the data with simple natural language Processing (NLP) questions.
 GenAI transforms vSOC investigations and operations, enabling a number of